Contexter/FountainAI/Step-by-Step, Aspect-by-Aspect Comparison of FountainAI Setup Guide and FountainAI Secrets Manager.md

    - Provide an entry point within the Secrets Manager to trigger the setup script if needed, for example, when adding new applications.

 2. **Offer Lifecycle Management Features**:

-   - The Secrets Manager will provide endpoints to manage the entire lifecycle of the FountainAI Vapor applications, including updating secrets, regenerating workflows, and monitoring CI/CD pipelines.
+ - The Secrets Manager will provide endpoints to manage the entire lifecycle of the FountainAI Vapor applications, including updating secrets, regenerating workflows, monitoring CI/CD pipelines, and verifying VPS requirements.

 **Example Lifecycle Management Features**: